Interpretable agent communication from scratch (with a generic visual processor emerging on the side): Introduction

 While discreteness is not a necessary prerequisite for agent communication \citep{Sukhbaatar:etal:2016, lan:etal:2020}, practical and ethical problems might arise if communication is incomprehensible to humans.
 A discrete code analogous to language is certainly easier to decode for us, helping us to understand the agents' decisions, and ultimately contributing to the larger goal of explainable AI \citep{Xie:etal:2020}.

 In this paper, we study emergent discrete referential communication between two deep network agents that are trained from scratch on the task.
 We observe that the referential discrimination task played by the networks is closely related to pretext contrastive objectives used in self-supervised visual representation learning \citep{chen:etal:2020,he:etal:2020,grill:etal:2020,doesrsch:etal:2015}.
 We exploit this insight to develop a robust end-to-end variant of a communication game.
-Our experiments confirm that, in our setup: \begin{inparaenum}[i)] \item the nets develop a set of discrete symbols allowing them to successfully discriminate objects in natural images, including novel ones that were not shown during training; \item these symbols denote interpretable categories, so that their emergence constitutes a form of fully unsupervised image annotation; \item the visual features induced as a by-product can be used as high-quality general-purpose representations, whose performance in various object classification tasks is not lagging much behind that of features induced by a popular self-supervised representation method specifically designed for this task. \end{inparaenum}
+Our experiments confirm that, in our setup: \begin{inparaenum}[i)] \item the nets develop a set of discrete symbols allowing them to successfully discriminate objects in natural images, including novel ones that were not shown during training; \item these symbols denote partially interpretable categories, so that their emergence can be seen as a first step towards fully unsupervised image annotation; \item the visual representations induced as a by-product can be used as high-quality general-purpose features, whose performance in various object classification tasks is not lagging much behind that of features induced by a popular self-supervised representation method specifically designed for this task. \end{inparaenum}